 What I am finding “fills in the blanks” of information about many World War I posters, from artist and model and date to the particulars of a poster’s coming-into-being—its biography.
 The traditional assumption that that the Committee on Public Information (CPI) and its Division of Pictorial Publicity oversaw if not all, then the great majority of poster selection and production, is undermined by this newspaper research.
 The nation’s newspapers cooperated enthusiastically with the CPI, and the CPI planted stories about posters and their artists to elicit patriotic interest.
 This alone may have interested editors in covering student patriotic activities.

 To-Day—Buy That Liberty Bond (above, left) was the poster chosen by the New England Liberty Loan Committee to serve as the region’s official Fourth Liberty Loan poster in the fall of 1918.
-Just three bold colors—a deep, deep blue, a rich orange, and white—are used to create a stylized landscape of a sun rising behind mountains.
+Just three bold colors—a deep, deep blue, a rich orange, and a stark white—are used to create a stylized landscape of a sun rising behind mountains.
 The anthropomorphized sun has eyes looking directly at the viewer.
 (We’ve seen those direct eyes in other posters.)

 The original version of this poster (above, right), created for the Third Liberty Loan drive (April-May 1918), lost in a contest sponsored by the Woman’s Liberty Loan Committee for the Gloucester, Massachusetts, public schools.
 The poster didn’t even win an honorable mention.
 Yet it was submitted to the New England Liberty Loan Committee’s publicity chair, who saw in the “crudely drawn” poster the “big idea” for the Fourth Liberty Loan campaign.